eucyt/learning-bearer-authentication/README.md

-# learning-authentication
+# learning-bearer-authentication
-This is the exercise repo to learn authentication.
+This is the exercise repo to learn bearer authentication.